Evolvere/api-docs/source/includes/overview/_errors.md

 **401 Unauthorized:** Authentication failed.
 Check that your authentication credentials are correct.

-**403 Forbidden:** The request you are making is valid, but you do not have permissions to access the entity requested.
+**403 Forbidden:** The request you are making is valid, but you do not have permission to access the entity requested.
+Authenticating will make no difference.
+Double check the entity ID that you are requesting.

 **404 Not Found:** The requested resource could not be found but may be available again in the future.
 Subsequent requests by the client are permissible.